lukaszkorecki/drifter/README.md

 Drifter is a simple (very simple) replacement for [Vagrant](https://vagrantup.com) based on [Multipass](https://multipass.run).

 > :warning: Drifter is pre-alpha quality

+By default it will work with two vms `work` or `dev` (my choice :-)), either will be provisioned with 4 CPUs, 4 GB of RAM and 20GB disk running Ubuntu 18.04.

+You can choose to use bundled `provision.sh` script, which installs Docker, Emacs etc or pass your own.

 ## Goals